 - your digital identity username and password.

 Participants collect personal information to verify your identity under the Trusted Digital Identity Framework on the DTA’s website.

 Why we collect this information

-We collect your personal information to perform certain functions and activities of the Oversight Authority, which maintain the integrity of the digital identity system.
+We collect your personal information to perform certain functions and activities on behalf of the Oversight Authority, which maintain the integrity of the digital identity system.
 We may need to transfer this information between participants or use your information to:

 - respond to reported cyber security incidents and events

 - investigate suspected identity or credential-related fraud incidents